Posted 29th April, 2018 by Alex Kallimanis 2 Comments

-Book well reviewed accommodation with free cancellation when you know your dates of travel.
+Book well-reviewed accommodation with free cancellation for your perfect week in Greece.
 Then if plans change, you can always cancel your booking!
 Athens is a popular destination during the warmer months.

 The Grand Bretagne is a historic 5-star hotel in Athens with history dating over a century.
 Rooms have marble bathrooms and some have balconies facing the Acropolis and the daily changing of the guard at the Parliament.
 From their Roof Garden Restaurant, you can see the original Olympic Stadium and Acropolis.
 The Grande Bretagne Spa offers a thermal suite, complete with herbal bath, grotto, ice fountain, couples retreat and indoor pool.
 Guests can even pamper themselves with ouzo oil massages.